Smoked corn on the cob comes out perfectly tender and infused with a deep smoky flavor.

 - Peel back the husk and remove the silk from the earns of corn and place the husk back over the cob.

-- Place the sweet corn in the smoker for 1 hour, or until the kernels are tender.
+- Place corn in the smoker for 1 hour, or until the kernels are tender.
 Add wood chips to smoker to maintain steady smoke throughout cooking.

 - Remove corn from smoker, let cool slightly, and peel back husks.
 Slather generously in butter and salt for serving.